javedali99/python-resources-for-earth-sciences/README.md

 - [ESMvaltool](https://www.esmvaltool.org): Community diagnostic and performance metrics tool for routine evaluation of Earth system models in CMIP

+- [nctoolkit](https://nctoolkit.readthedocs.io/en/latest/): The Python package nctoolkit provides fast and easy analysis of netCDF data, with a focus on the analysis and post-processing of climate and ocean model data.

 </br>

 # Geology